 My favorite thermometer is the instant read Thermopen.
 But there are several meat thermometers on the market.

-Wonder how long to cook chicken breast on the stove to achieve the right internal temperature?
+Wonder how long to cook chicken breast on the stove top to achieve the right internal temperature?
 The answer depends on three factors.

 - Whether the pan is preheated